marcohernaiz/JOSUDO/replit.md

   - Updated CSS ai-control-button class to use full opacity white background
   - Applied to all buttons: tools, AI model, storage, processing, voice, audio, video
   - Maintains dark mode styling with slate-700/60 backgrounds
+- July 14, 2025.
+Moved Josudo logo closer to top of page
+  - Moved theme toggle button from top-4 to top-2 for more space
+  - Moved mobile menu toggle from top-4 to top-2 for consistency
+  - Removed vertical padding from header component (py-1 to py-0)
+  - Enhanced logo positioning with pt-0 wrapper for closer top placement
+- July 14, 2025.
+Positioned Josudo logo at absolute top of page
+  - Changed header positioning to absolute top-0 left-0 for immediate top placement
+  - Removed all vertical padding from header component
+  - Added pt-32 to main content area to prevent overlap with absolute positioned header
+  - Logo now appears at the very top edge of the page

 ## User Preferences